International Day of People with DisabilityDecember 3, 2015

 People with mental health conditions can also be very vulnerable, and people with other invisible disabilities such as hearing impairments can also be at risk from exclusion from societal activities.
 The final sub-aim of International Day of People with Disability is to identify ways to raise awareness of those with invisible disabilities, highlight good practices and make recommendations for ensuring the inclusion of all people with invisible disabilities.

 At Bolt Burdon Kemp, we are very aware of the difficulties that people with disabilities face in their day-to-day lives.
-Today, Raquel Siganporia, Head of Bolt Burdon Kemp’s Spinal Injuries team is taking part in the Breakfast Question Time Disability Debate.
+We are pleased to see the Breakfast Question Time Disability Debate taking place.

 This event has a panel of people with a range of disabilities, both hidden and visible, who will be able to answer any questions on how to deal with disability at every stage during working life, from the application process, interview stage, the working day and promotion.
 The event will discuss the barriers that those with disabilities may face, discuss good practices and recommendations for future improvement very much keeping with the ethos of International People with Disability Day.